 • An ongoing series of visual and performing arts programs, open to the public, includes concerts, art exhibitions, theater presentations, film festivals, and readings by noted authors.

-• Springfield College offers 26 varsity sports for men and women, seven club sports, and extensive intramurals.
+• Springfield College offers 26 varsity sports for students, 11 club sports, and extensive intramurals.

 • The College competes in Division III of the National Collegiate Athletic Association (NCAA) and is a member of the Eastern College Athletic Conference (ECAC) and the New England Women’s and Men’s Athletic Conference (NEWMAC).

-• Faculty and alumni have played active roles in the Olympics as athletes, coaches, trainers, sport psychologists, officials, members of the United States Olympic Committee (USOC), and volunteers.
+• Faculty and alumni have played active roles in the Olympics as athletes, coaches, trainers, sports psychologists, officials, members of the United States Olympic Committee (USOC), and volunteers.

 • The outstanding coaching staff also teaches, and many have received regional and national coaching awards.